-Houston’s defense locks in, beats Syracuse 62-46 in NCAAs
+Houston locks in on defense, beats Syracuse 62-46 in NCAAs

 Things weren’t nearly so easy Saturday.

-Jarreau spent much of the night chasing Boeheim, hovering in his shadow on the perimeter, staying right on his hip on drives and swiping at the ball as Boeheim secured catches.
+Jarreau spent much of the night hovering in Boeheim’s shadow on the perimeter, staying right on his hip on drives and swiping at the ball as Boeheim secured catches.

 Boeheim managed just one first-half basket and finished with 12 points on 3-for-13 shooting, including 1 for 9 from 3-point range.

+“He just jammed me coming off screens, jammed handoffs,” Boeheim said.
+“Whatever it was, he was great.
+I got some looks I’ve got to make, and I put that on myself, but I mean he’s a really good defender and they’re a great defensive team.”

-And the Orange couldn’t muster much of anything else, either.
+The Orange couldn’t muster much else, either.
+Joseph Girard III (12 points) was their only other double-figure scorer.

-As for Kelvin Sampson’s Cougars, Houston shot just 38% and 7 for 26 from 3-point range.
-But they’re off to the school’s first regional final since reaching a second straight NCAA championship game in 1984 with Hakeem Olajuwon and coach Guy Lewis during the famed “Phi Slama Jama” era.

 BIG PICTURE

-Syracuse: The Orange had beaten two higher-seeded opponents to reach the second weekend, first against sixth-seeded and 2019 finalist Texas Tech.
+Syracuse: The Orange had beaten two higher-seeded opponents to reach the second weekend, first against sixth-seeded and 2019 NCAA finalist Texas Tech.
 Then came a second-round win against third-seeded West Virginia and 900-win coach Bob Huggins.
-With Boeheim rolling, Syracuse had shot at least 52% in each of those two games while also making 29 3-pointers — but there would be no repeat of that 2016 Final Four run as a double-digit seed thanks to Houston’s defense.
+Syracuse had shot at least 52% each time while making 29 3-pointers — but there would be no repeat of that unexpected 2016 Final Four run thanks to Houston’s defense.

-Houston: The Cougars had no trouble in the first round against 15th-seeded Cleveland State, but needed a late comeback to push past 10th-seeded Rutgers and return to the Sweet 16.
-Houston closed that game on a 14-2 run, then had another strong finishing kick Saturday with a 9-0 run — beginning with a whistle-drawing jumper from Gorham and a free throw — that finally stretched out the lead to 60-43 with 2:17 left.
+Houston: The Cougars showed off a strong finishing kick again.
+They needed a game-ending 14-2 run to rally past Rutgers and return to the Sweet 16.
+This time, they ran off a 9-0 spurt — beginning with a whistle-drawing jumper from Justin Gorham and a free throw — that finally stretched out the lead to 60-43 with 2:17 left.
+Gorham finished with 13 points and 10 rebounds, including some effective play from the high post against Syracuse’s zone.

 UP NEXT